tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 ![AI Benchmark](/assets/images/egpu-m2-thunderbolt/ai_benchmark_scores.png "AI Benchmark")

 If you were to compare that with a [public ranking](http://ai-benchmark.com/ranking_cpus_and_gpus.html), you would see that using my system we are getting a petty ~20k scores instead of 32k that some people have reported.
+The highest scores I got were **22k using non-downclocked GPU via Core X and internal screen** and **22.8k using downclocked GPU via M2 and internal screen**.

 In most of the cases for individual tests of AI Benchmark I've found that the performance is similar